Cannabis in Georgia

-No, marijuana both recreational and medical are illegal in Georgia.
+No, both recreational and medical marijuana are illegal in Georgia.
 However, the state in a sense is preparing for its legalization.
 While full-strength medical marijuana is still not legal, eligible patients are allowed to possess up to 20 ounces of cannabis oil with less than 5% THC content.
-This was passed in April of 2015, Governor Nathan Deal signed into law House Bill 1 which is Georgia’s version of a medical marijuana program.
-The program is rather small and only allows for the purchase of cannabis oil containing 5% or less THC.
-In May of 2018 Governor Deal slightly expanded this cannabis oil program by allowing people with PTSD and chronic pain to partake.
+This was passed in April of 2015 when Governor Nathan Deal signed into law House Bill 1.
+The program is rather small and rather restrictive with very few qualifying conditions.
+In May of 2018, Governor Deal slightly expanded this cannabis oil program by allowing people with PTSD and chronic pain to partake.

-It is clear that Georgia voters are very much keen to legalize marijuana on a medical and recreational scale but there has not been a bill drafted to address recreational marijuana.
+It is clear that Georgia voters want to legalize cannabis on a medical and recreational scale but there has not been a bill drafted to address recreational marijuana.
 Although low-THC cannabis oil is legal across Georgia, a system to allow patients to actually purchase this medicine has not yet been created.
-In April of 2019 however, Governor Brian Kemp signed into law a bill that would allow licensed cultivators to grow marijuana to produce cannabis oil for retail.
-While this is a massive step on the journey of legalizing marijuana in Georgia, this program is unlikely to get off the ground until 2021.
+In April of 2019, however, Governor Brian Kemp signed into law a bill that would allow licensed cultivators to grow marijuana in order to produce cannabis oil for retail.
+While this is a massive step on the journey of legalizing marijuana in Georgia, this program is still not operational.

 The Georgia state government legalized cannabis oil for medicinal purposes in 2015, but they did not offer patients a way to actually obtain this product.
 After nearly 5 years there is still no way in which the people of Georgia can purchase cannabis oil, but 2019 was a big step as it allowed cultivators to grow marijuana.
 We are hopeful that cannabis oil will be produced soon, and will keep this page updated!

 Using a Marijuana Delivery Service